paritytech/asset-transfer-api/README.md

 	 */
 	paysWithFeeDest?: string;
 	/**
-	 * Boolean to declare if this will be with limited XCM transfers.
-	 * Deafult is unlimited.
-	 */
-	isLimited?: boolean;
-	/**
-	 * When isLimited is true, the option for applying a weightLimit is possible.
+	 * Option for applying a custome weightLimit.
 	 * If not inputted it will default to `Unlimited`.
 	 */
 	weightLimit?: { refTime?: string, proofSize?: string };